US General Manager, 4AD

 Prior to joining Dayglo Ventures, Rachel already held a multitude of key positions within a number of what would become its portfolio of companies.

+Rachel was instrumental in launching of Relix Media Group in 2009 with Peter Shapiro.
 Prior to starting with Relix Media Group in 2009, Rachel worked at Condé Nast Media Group.
-There she focused on launching the company’s Fashion Rocks and Movies Rock television events.
+There she was on the team that launched the company’s Fashion Rocks and Movies Rock television events.
 She also worked with the digital team in delivering innovative concepts for brands to span the network of Condé sites for the company’s top clientele.